matthewwithanm/django-classbasedsettings/README.rst

         DEBUG = True
         # etc

+    class MyTestingSettings(MyProductionSettings):
+        SOME_VAR = 'whatever'

-    # You can use one of the preregistered conditions by passing kwargs...
+    # You can use one of the preregistered conditions by passing kwargs.
+The
+    # first class whose conditions are all met will be used.
+    switcher.register(MyTestSettings, testing=True)
     switcher.register(MyDevSettings, hostnames=['mycompuer.home', 'billscomputer.home'])
     switcher.register(MyProductionSettings, hostnames=['theserver.com'])